What is Lead Scoring?

 ONTRAPORT doesn’t degrade scores that are based on contact field values (explicit information).
 The reasoning is that the CEO is probably still the CEO five months from now, so that score should remain.
 But activity (behavioral information) scores do degrade; any score that comes from something like a webpage visit, a link click or email open.

-Go to the Navigation bar > Contacts menu > Settings > Lead Scoring
+- Go to the Contacts > Settings > Lead Scoring

-Select a condition from the Select Condition menu
+- Select a condition from the drop down Lead Score Conditions menu

-Set a percentage of how much a contact’s accumulated score should go down in one day
+- Set the Score Degradation, a percentage value of how much a contact’s accumulated score should go down in one day

 Once lead scoring is set up, you can do the following things with it: